Meghavika/GDP_Prediction_R/README.md

 ## Overview

-This project aims to analyze and visualize GDP (Gross Domestic Product) prediction data spanning from 1960 to 2030.
-Various analyses, including data manipulation, summary statistics calculation, regression modeling, clustering techniques, and visualization, are performed to gain insights into GDP trends and distributions over time.
+This project focuses on analyzing and predicting Gross Domestic Product (GDP) trends using data spanning from 1960 to 2030.
+The analysis involves preprocessing the data, performing exploratory data analysis (EDA), building machine learning models for GDP prediction, and visualizing the results.

 ## Project Structure

-The project directory contains the following files:
+The project directory includes the following files:

-- **GDP Prediction Analysis.R**: R script containing code for data preprocessing, analysis, and visualization.
+- **GDP_Prediction_Analysis.R**: R script containing code for data preprocessing, exploratory data analysis, machine learning modeling, and visualization.
 - **Prediction_GDP1960_2030.csv**: CSV file containing GDP prediction data from 1960 to 2030.
-- **README.md**: Markdown file providing information about the project.
+- **README.md**: Markdown file providing an overview of the project and instructions for running the analysis.

 ## Dependencies

-The following R libraries are used in this project:
+To run the analysis, ensure you have the following R libraries installed:

 - dplyr
 - ggplot2
 - tidyr
 - caret
+- randomForest
+- zoo
+- gsubfn
+- forecast
+- kableExtra
 - cluster
 - gridExtra

-Make sure to have these libraries installed before running the R script.
+- gridBase
+- shiny
+- shinythemes
+- leaflet
+- plotly
+- shinyalert
+- readr

+You can install these packages using the `install.packages()` function in R.

 ## Running the Analysis

+Follow these steps to run the analysis:

-1. Ensure R is installed on your system.
+1. Install R and R Studio on your system if you haven't already.
-2. Install the required R libraries using `install.packages()`.
+2. Install the required R libraries listed above.
-3. Download the project files.
+3. Download the project files to your local machine.
-4. Open the R script `GDP Prediction Analysis.R` in RStudio or any other R environment.
-5. Run the script to perform data preprocessing, analysis, and visualization.
+4. Run the scripts to preprocess the data, perform exploratory analysis, build machine learning models, and visualize the results.

-## File Descriptions

-- **GDP Prediction Analysis.R**: This script contains the code for preprocessing the GDP prediction data, performing various analyses (such as linear regression, clustering), and visualizing the results using ggplot2 and other R packages.
-- **Prediction_GDP1960_2030.csv**: This CSV file contains the GDP prediction data from 1960 to 2030, which is used as input for the analysis.

 ## Output